This page provides solutions for common performance issues in your clusters. See the recipes to identify performance problems in your workload.

 Viewing the statement plan on the Statement details page of the DB Console indicates that the plan contains full table scans.

-Fix full table scans in statements
+Fixing full table scans in statements

 Full table scans often result in poor statement performance.
 Not every full table scan is an indicator of poor performance, however.
 The cost-based optimizer may decide on a full table scan when other index or join scans would result in longer execution time.